SWEG-2016EC-Batch/Pied-Pipers/ETS0925_Meklit_Yemane/hello.cpp/BMI.md

        2.5.2 If 18.5 ≤ BMI ≤ 24.9: Display "Normal weight".
        2.5.3 If BMI ≥ 25: Display "Overweight".
   2.6 Ask the user if they want to calculate BMI for another person.
+  2.7 Input the user's choice.
+  2.8 If the choice is not 'y' or 'Y', break the loop and terminate the
+       program.

   step 3.Terminate when the user chooses not to continue.